octobercms/docs/3.x/extend/lists/list-controller.md

     email: Email
 ```

-### Column Options
+### Column Properties

-For each column can specify these options (where applicable):
+For each column can specify these properties (where applicable):

-Option | Description
+Property | Description
 ------------- | -------------
 **label** | a name when displaying the list column to the user.
 **type** | defines how this column should be rendered, see [list column definitions](../../element/definitions.md).